Pythonidaer/read-me-generator/sample.md

 -----------

 ## Contributing
-Although this was simply a homework assignment, feel free to contact me by email or through GitHub if you have questions, inspirations to add onto the project, or if you run into any issues.
+If you have any questions or concerns, feel free to contact me (information available below).
+This was a homework assignment, but reach out if you run into any issues or want to add onto it somehow.

 -----------

 ## Tests
-Yes. sample.md (this) is the test.
+sample.md is the test file for this project.

 -----------

 ## Questions
-Feel free to email me, with my information being available below.
+contact me
 * GitHub: https://github.com/Pythonidaer

 * For additional information, please send an email to: codefolio.work@gmail.com